fu-sen/strapdown.js/README.md

 Strapdown.js was not provided on the CDN.
 Currently this is solved by [jsDelivr](https://www.jsdelivr.com/).

 Original `strapdown.js`.
-You replace this:
+You replace this.
+(This will not work as the domain `strapdownjs.com` is not currently working):

 ```
 <script src="https://strapdownjs.com/v/0.2/strapdown.js"></script>